everytrade-io/everytrade-pages/README.md

 # [WhaleBooks](https://whalebooks.com/) - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our [WhaleBooks Telegram channel](https://t.me/whalebooks).

+## Version 2024.03.282241

+**This version contains the first part of refactoring code for calculations with crypt fees.
+Changes include portfolio and the Tax Report.
+This change will continue in later versions.**

+**The frontend behavior has been changed and the application interface now adapts to the full width of the browser window.
+You will get more space for portfolio and transaction management.**

+**We are trying to improve the clarity of the portfolio opening balance records.
+That's why the basic balance record is now listed on the portfolio page with the ability to click through to the record.
+At the same time, the balances have been merged under one Initial Balances tab in the Portfolio Settings detail.
+In balance management, all controls have been merged into context menus.
+A link to the source portfolio is also now available.**

+### Improvements
+ETD-1044 [connectors] WhaleBooks API connector support extension with note and label.
+ETD-1151 [transactions] Context menu for a new container.
+ETD-1153 [interface] Adjust the layout of the client application content to the current browser window width.
+ETD-1154 [portfolio] Navigation & Portfolio mobile layout optimization.
+ETD-1155 [transactions] Containers & Transactions mobile layout optimization.
+ETD-1162 [pairs] Add new symbols 24/03_2.
+ETD-1163 [portfolios] Presentation of initial portfolio balances.
+ETD-1168 [portfolios] Context menus for initial portfolio balances.
+ETD-1170 [asset-accounts] Update contextual actions of asset accounts.
+ETD-1171 [asset-accounts] Standardizing the layout of asset account settings.
+ETD-1176 [pairs] Add new symbols 24/03_3.
+ETD-1193 [pairs] Add new symbols 24/03_4.

+### Bug Fixes
+ETD-1172 [connectors] Rewards from the WhaleBooks API Connector are not valued at tax on acquisition after importation.
+ETD-1175 [containers] Failure to export transactions from a container.
+ETD-1177 [frontend] Scroll bar on Windows interferes with content.
+ETD-1178 [portfolio] Chart value indicators have lost their labels.
+ETD-1180 [containers] Unsupported time format in CSV Coinbase.
+ETD-1183 [containers] Error importing CSV file does not trigger toaster notification and does not complete import.
+ETD-1184 [containers] Optimization for long asset account names.
+ETD-1185 [containers] WhaleBooks CSV format transaction not logged.
+ETD-1186 [transactions] Portfolio currency incorrectly listed in the Reward transaction detail instead of USD.
+ETD-1189 [portfolios] Manually creating the opening balance of an asset account returns an error.

 ## Version 2024.03.061226

 **Portfolio balances - Pairs and Asset Accounts now show the source portfolio of copied balances.
 And the copy time.
 In the future, there will be a one-click option to update balances.**